LibreCodeCoop/nginx-proxy/README.md

 ```bash
 git clone https://github.com/LibreCodeCoop/nginx-proxy ~/projects/nginx-proxy
 ```
-* Create an external network, which will receive traffic on ports 80 and 443
+* Create an external network to plug services that you need to receive a request from proxy
 ```
 docker network create reverse-proxy
 ```